dooleys/FR-NAS/README.md

 Note: Folder ```splits/``` contains the identities used in the train-val-test split for CelebA and VGGFace2.
 Please use these files to create the necessary splits from the downloaded data.

+If you want to compute disparities across agegroups on the agedb dataset prepare the dataset following instructions [here](https://github.com/dooleys/FR-NAS/blob/main/agedb/prepare_agedb_groups.md)

 # Large-scale study of fairness of architectures <a name="archs"></a>
 The set of experiments below are for the large-scale analysis we conduct for architectures and their biases.
 This study is a driving force to motivate the use of NAS and HPO in the next experiments.
 ## Modify user configs <a name="user_configs"></a>